xxao/linque/README.md

 ### .distinct(key)
 Produces new sequence by selecting distinct items from current sequence using default comparer or specified item's key.
 First occurrence of each item is used.
 This call does not evaluate current sequence.
+This functionality is also available as a *linque.distinct(sequence, items, key)* utility function.

 ```python
 data = ((0, 1), (0, 1), (0, 2), (1, 1), (1, 2))